UK's Vertical Future unveils new vertical farm with higher yield. UK-based controlled-environment-agriculture (CEA) solu...

 The company claimed that the new approach increased yield at its new 1,500m³ farm in south-east London by 172% per cubic metre.

 Vertical Future added that the higher yield has been achieved with 60% less power consumption in comparison with other vertical farms.

 To achieve the high yield milestone, Vertical Future combined automated technological hardware advances with smart-learning systems.

-Its software system, called Diana, was integrated with thousands of sensors located at the farm to monitor individual crop growth and optimise production at a granular level.
+Its vertical farming software system, called Diana, was integrated with thousands of sensors located at the farm to monitor individual crop growth and optimise production at a granular level.

 The company said that its software system has been designed to autonomously adjust the light wavelength, nutrient concentration, as well as distribution and water flow rate to the plant.